AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 1. Save your changes.

-Once your message is sent through a [journey](../building-journeys/journey.md), if a recipient clicks the opt-out link, their profile is immediately opted out.
+Once your message is sent, if a recipient clicks the opt-out link, their profile is immediately opted out.

 ## Unsubscribe link in email header {#unsubscribe-header}